magento/devdocs/guides/v2.3/graphql/reference/products.md

 #### ProductPrices

+The `ProductPrices` object contains the regular price of an item, as well as its minimum and maximum prices.
+Only composite products, which include bundle, configurable, and grouped products, can contain a minimum and maximum price.

 Field | Type | Description
 --- | --- | ---
-`minimalPrice` | Price | Used for composite (bundle, configurable, grouped) products.
-This is the lowest possible final price for all the options defined within a composite product.
+`minimalPrice` | Price | The lowest possible final price for all the options defined within a composite product.
 If you're specifying a price range, this would be the 'from' value.
-`maximalPrice` | Price | Used for composite (bundle, configurable, grouped) products.
-This is the highest possible final price for all the options defined within a composite product.
+`maximalPrice` | Price | The highest possible final price for all the options defined within a composite product.
 If you're specifying a price range, this would be the 'to' value.
 `regularPrice` | Price | The base price of a product.

 #### ProductCategoryLinks object {#ProductCategoryLinks}

+The ProductCategoryLinks object defines the category ID and position of a category link.

 Field | Type | Description
 --- | --- | ---